jiajingchen/jiajingchen.github.io/_posts/2020-11-30-post-lisp-little-schemer-part-1.md

 Similar to `lat` function, `member` looks at the first element `car l` in the list to check if it equals to `a`, then using the same function recursively on the other part of the list excluding first element `cdr l`.

-Note that the first condition `null? ` is very important because it serves as the termination condition to the recursion.
-It's so important that it's listed as a *commendent* in the book (There are 10 commandments in the book and we will talked about it later):
+Note that the first condition `null? ` is very important because it serves as the **termination condition** to the recursion.
+It's so important that it's listed as the very first **commandment** in the book (There are 10 commandments in the book and we will talked about it later).

 <i class="far fa-sticky-note"></i> **The First Commandment:**
 Always ask `null?` as the first question in expressing any function.
 {: .notice--info}
 {: .text-justify}

+The other thing I want to point out in this two examples is that: by recursively using the same function on `cdr lat`, we are also reducing the size of the input in this recursion.
+By doing so each time we are shrinking the size of the list by 1 and getting closer to the termination condition (null).
+This is also covered in the fourth  **commandment**:

 <i class="far fa-sticky-note"></i> **The Fourth Commandment:**